-I'm always grateful for feedback; please email me if you'd like a copy.
+I'm always grateful for feedback, and I continue to revise this piece; please email me if you'd like a copy.

 My dissertation argues that much of interpersonal communication requires a complete and wholistic understanding of the social norms in its given context in order to discern between communicative actions and non-communicative ones.